alane019/puppeteer-test-01/readme.md

   ## Usage
   Use `npm start` to run the file.
   ### Running in headless mode
  The app.js file included in this repo currently opens the web page so that it's visible on screen when running the app.
-If you do not want the browser to visible when running puppeteer, update the headless option to `true`.
+If you do not want the browser to be visible when running puppeteer, update the headless option to `true`.

    ``` puppeteer.launch({headless: false}); ```